 Would I consider that okay now?
 No. Looking through the lens I have now, I see why it’s offensive.
-From the lens I had then, I would’ve had no idea.
+From the lens I had then, I would’ve had no idea, although I’m sure I would have considered dressing up as a generic black person to be offensive.
 Does that mean I was racist then?
 I don’t think so.
 Was I clueless?
 Sure.
 Was I clueless because of my white privilege?
 Probably.

 But cluelessness without any exposure to corrective information doesn’t make someone racist.
 On the other hand, receiving corrective information and then choosing to ignore it is probably a fairly good indicator of racism.